Tenurian/SEC504-Notes/CTF Cheat Sheet.md

 ## A
 ### awk
+`awk -F: '{print $1}'` prints the first field when a file is separated by :
 - `-F` define the Field Separator
   - `awk -F:` will split whatever you give it on the `:` character
+- `'{print $1}'` prints field 1
+  - the number can be swapped out from 0 to however many columns exist when the line is split based on the field separator

 ## C
 ### curl